 The sixth day is the toughest of the entire trek.
 From the camp site, we climb high up through the valley towards the Leila Pass.
 This pass is with 3900 meters the highest point of the trek.
 Altogether, the vertical ascent this day amounts to 1200 meters.
 From the top of the pass, we go down over the south flank to reach the Leilakul lakes at an altitude of 3400 meters.
 We set up camp on the shore of one of the lakes to spend the night.

 Today we are mostly hiking down.
 Throughout the day, we descend through the the Ziddi valley towards the west.
 The narrow trail runs along the Ziddi river for most of the day.
 There are various nice viewpoints on the way and we also pass the Khoja Sanghok shrine – a source of mineral water.
-After a last climb at the end of the day, we prepare to spend one last night in our tents at an altitude of 2700 meters,.
+After a last climb at the end of the day, we prepare to spend one last night in our tents.

 From the village of Ziddi, we go by car back to Dushanbe.
 The drive again takes approximately 2 hours.
 In Dushanbe, you are dropped off at your desired location.